 Public/private IP assignment method according to Load Balancer's subnet type

 Load balancers use two types of subnets: public subnet and private subnet.
-Each type is required when creating a Load Balancer with a private or public IP assigned.
-When creating a Load Balancer, use the lbPublicSubnetNo configured by ncloud-config ConfigMap in the kube-system namespace or the Ssubnet ID in the lbSubnetNo field.
-This subnet ID can be specified to use a different subnet ID using the service.beta.kubernetes.io/ncloud-load-balancer-subnet-id
+Each type is required when creating a load balancer with a private or public IP assigned.
+When you create a load balancer, it uses the lbPublicSubnetNo and lbSubnetNo subnet IDs defined in the ncloud-config ConfigMap for the kube-system namespace.
+You can override the subnet ID and use different subnet IDs for the load balancer by setting the service.beta.kubernetes.io/ncloud-load-balancer-subnet-id annotation when you create it.

 2. Private Subnet